My Dog Eats Everything

-- By eating grass, dogs make up for a lack of vitamins.
-Plants are rich in vitamins and useful substances, but in a dog’s stomach, there are no enzymes appropriate for their digestion.
+- By eating grass, dogs make up for lack of vitamins.
+Plants are rich in vitamins and useful substances, but in a dog’s stomach, there are no enzymes appropriate for digestion.
 Therefore, a dog’s stomach cannot absorb beneficial substances from herbs.
-After eating grass, a dog either vomits or is excreted in undigested form.
+After eating grass, a dog either vomits or is excreted in unprocessed form.

 - Dogs eat grass to cleanse their stomach.
-Many believe that grass is the irritant that allows the dog to induce vomiting and get rid of undigested particles of food and bile.
-This theory has not been fully proven, but it may be closest to the truth, and dogs eat grass in situations in which their owner would drink activated charcoal.
+Many believe that green is the irritant that allows the dog to induce vomiting and remove undigested particles of food and bile.
+This theory has not fully proven, but it may be closest to the truth, and dogs eat grass in situations where their owner would drink activated charcoal.

 Carefully monitor what kind of grass the dog eats.
 Do not let it eat anything treated with pesticides or fertilizers.
 The packaging for most gardening products indicates whether they are safe for pets.

 You can also contact a good trainer or zoopsychologist.
 The specialist will tell you a lot of useful information regarding your dog.
-Each individual pet has its own personality, and different breeds have their own distinctions.
+Each pet has its personality, and different breeds have their distinctions.

 Eating non-edible things is called pica.
 For example, ingesting mud can be a sign of pica.

 Let’s look at the possible causes in more detail.

 - Bad food.
 Your dog may eat clay and mud if it searches for minerals or vitamins that its diet lacks.
 The reason may be a dry and unbalanced diet.